BurntPineapple52/burntpineapple52.github.io/_posts/2025-04-30-emoji-invaders-visual-focus.md

 ## Lessons Learned

-1. **Emojis are powerful AF** - Instant visual appeal without asset loading headaches
+1. **Emojis are useful** - Instant visual appeal without asset loading headaches
 2. **Performance = accessibility** - Fast loading means more people can enjoy your creation
 3. **Constraints breed creativity** - Couldn't make noise effects work?
 Emojis to the rescue!
-4. **Animation is everything** - Those little motion details make it feel alive
+4. **Animation is cheap** - Those little motion details make it feel alive, and it only takes a few lines of code
-5. **Bugs are features waiting to happen** - Text disappearing at edges?
-Game speed too fast after death?
-Just more polish opportunities!

 ## Future Directions